scikit-hep/pyhf/CONTRIBUTING.md

 If you would like to make a pull request please:

-1. Make a fork of the project
+1. Make a fork of the project.
-2. Start a pull request to let the project maintainers know you're working on it
+2. Open an Issue to discuss the planned PR with the project maintainers.
-3. Commit your changes to a feature branch of your fork push to your branch
+3. Commit your changes to a feature branch on your fork and push to your branch.
+4. Start a pull request to let the project maintainers know you're working on it.
-4. Test your changes with `pytest`
+5. Test your changes with `pytest`.
-5. Update your fork to make sure your changes don't conflict with the current state of the master branch
+6. Update your fork to make sure your changes don't conflict with the current state of the master branch.
-6. Make sure that you've added your name to `docs/contributors.rst`.
+7. Make sure that you've added your name to `docs/contributors.rst`.
 If you haven't **please** do so by simply appending your name to the bottom of the list.
 We are thankful for and value your contributions to `pyhf`, not matter the size.
-7. Request your changes be accepted
+8. Request your PR be reviewed by the project maintainers.

 ## Bug Reports